rtcharity/academic-kickstart/content/team/staff.md

   <b>Junior Research Analyst</b><br>
 </p>

- Daniela is a junior research analyst at Rethink Priorities.
+ Daniela is a Junior Research Analyst at Rethink Priorities.
 She is a PhD candidate in Social Psychology, and has a background in management and operations.
 Before joining RP, Daniela worked for Animal Ethics and for Animal Equality.
   <br>
   <br>